In order to manage the high demand for on-campus living, a number of rooms are designated to have a temporary additional occupant.

-- The university reserves the right to immediately terminate the residence hall license agreement of any if the occupants whose room or apartment has excessive damage or loss.
+- The university reserves the right to immediately terminate the residence hall license agreement of any of the occupants whose room or apartment has excessive damage or loss.

-During inspections, if an unusual situation arises or if there is suspicion of illegal use of the room (i.e. to store stolen goods, liquor or drugs) the situation may be reported to university police and may result in a referral to the Office of Community Standards.
+During inspections, if an unusual situation arises or if there is suspicion of illegal use of the room (i.e. to store stolen goods, alcohol or other drugs) the situation may be reported to university police and may result in a referral to the Office of Community Standards.

 Non-university related commercial activities, solicitations, fundraising activities or advertisements are not permitted in the buildings or on the grounds of the university residence halls.

 Safety & Security